 Ryan Lochte, Michael Phelps, and Missy Franklin have garnered much of the spotlight in London this week.
 As a former swimmer myself, I enjoy watching the swimming competitions almost as much as any other sport in the Summer Olympics.
-I think most people realize how hard these elite swimmers have trained throughout their careers, but many people are surprised by how common injuries occur in the sport.
+I think most people realize how hard these elite swimmers have trained throughout their careers, but many people are surprised by how common swimming injuries occur.

-A recent article in the May – June 2012 issue of the journal Sports Health provides some interesting data regarding injuries among elite swimmers.1
+A recent article in the journal Sports Health provides some interesting data regarding injuries among elite swimmers.

 - Elite swimmers often swim up to 9 miles per day during training.
-This distance requires more than 2500 shoulder revolutions in each training session.2
+This distance requires more than 2500 shoulder revolutions in each training session.

 - Shoulder pain is the most frequent orthopaedic injury among swimmers.
-A recent study showed that 91% of elite swimmers age 13 to 25 reported at least one episode of shoulder pain.4
+A recent study showed that 91% of elite swimmers age 13 to 25 reported at least one episode of shoulder pain.

 - Low back pain is a common injury in swimmers too.
-One study shows incidence rates of low back pain as high as 50% for butterfly swimmers and 47% for those swimming breaststroke.6
+One study shows incidence rates of low back pain as high as 50% for butterfly swimmers and 47% for those swimming breaststroke.

 Fortunately there are some steps that swimmers can take to stay healthy during this rigorous training.